 Being the only Organic Wagyu beef producer in Australia and choosing to approach farming in a way that is regenerative to the soils and different to your neighbor is no small achievement.
 Rob is a true craftsman in every sense of the word and has built his thriving farm from the ground up with nature’s rhythms and guidance at the centre of every decision he has made.
 He is an instigator for changing how food is produced and is a key part in the movement of being more connected and respectful of the processes used to create our food.

-Since the inception of Gundooee, Rob has been a man that is truly passionate about, not only the organic Wagyu beef he produces, but every detail of the process it takes to reach your pallet.
+Since the inception of Gundooee, Rob has been truly passionate about, not only the organic Wagyu beef he produces, but every detail of the process it takes to reach your pallet.
 This results in an abundance of knowledge, which he actively shares with the local communities around him.

 Our Charity Partner

 Tim and Andrea established a Taste of Paradise farm charity in 1999 as a mentoring program that takes homeless kids from the streets and instills in them hope through improving their self-worth.
 The farm is run as a mixed organic farm comprising of a fruit and nut tree orchard, a range of livestock (beef cattle, goats, horses, free range chickens, turkeys and alpacas), a conservation area, and the beginnings of a timber plantation.
 It also acts as the conduit for teaching skills, work ethics, social understanding and even home-keeping, and encouraging personal development under Tim’s strong, gentle guidance.